-- Another specialty light available to aquarium hobbyists’ is a spotlight effect, some that are used above the surface and highlighting one plant or piece of décor.
+- Another specialty light available to aquarium hobbyists is a spotlight effect.
+Some are used above the surface to highlight one plant or piece of décor.
 Other types of “spot” effect lights can be anchored underwater shining up at a plant or feature creating interesting effects.

 05 of 07

 It is advisable to use a timer to turn lights on at a set time and off at a set time every day.
 Consistency is necessary for best plant growth and for fish to develop a regular life cycle.
-Can you leave lights on 24 hours a day without killing your fish, yes, is it advisable or even humane, no!
-Set the lighting to be on at least 8 hours a day to 12 hours a day is best, depending on the home schedule of the viewers.
-The community aquarium is there for your viewing enjoyment, set the light cycle to be on when observers are more apt to be in the room.
+Can you leave lights on 24 hours a day without killing your fish?
+Yes.
+Is it advisable or even humane?
+No!
+Setting the lighting to be on at least 8 hours to 12 hours per day is best, depending on the home schedule of the viewers.
+The community aquarium is there for your viewing enjoyment, so set the light cycle to be on when observers are more apt to be in the room.

-Is it OK to turn on the lights if a visitor comes at an odd hour and wants to see the community aquarium in all its lighted glory?
-Yes it is OK occasionally, but remember; it will take 20-30 minutes for the fish to fully “wake up” and become as active as they are in a normal light cycle.
-It is important to remember; a well-run community aquarium simulates nature as closely as possible.
+Is it okay to turn on the lights if a visitor comes at an odd hour and wants to see the community aquarium in all its lighted glory?
+Yes, it is okay occasionally, but remember; it will take 20-30 minutes for the fish to fully “wake up” and become as active as they are in a normal light cycle.
+It is important to remember: a well-run community aquarium simulates nature as closely as possible.
 In nature, the sun comes up every day and goes down every day, and the sun does not come on in the middle of the night.
-Remember this when deciding to turn on the aquarium light out of cycle, it is OK sometimes, but it is not natural to your fish and their life.
+Remember this when deciding to turn on the aquarium light out of cycle.
+It is okay sometimes, but it is not natural to your fish and their life.

 06 of 07

 - If the roots get too hot as compared to the water temperature.
-This could happen if the aquarium is over a floor heating register, it is never advisable to have an aquarium near or over the rooms heating source.
+This could happen if the aquarium is over a floor heating register.
+It is never advisable to have an aquarium near or over a room's heating source.
 When the roots are too hot as compared to the plant itself, the plant can turn yellow and die.

 - A light source that is too weak in intensity for proper aquatic plant growth (old-fashioned screw-in bulbs for instance).
 Or the tank itself is too deep for the lighting fixture you have chosen; make sure to tell your dealer what size aquarium the lighting fixture is for.
 Different intensities are available for different deaths of the aquarium tank.